antonigoles/antonigoles/README.md

-  ### PHP Software Engineer @ Centra
+  ### helo
 ---
+- Summer 2025 Intern at Google
-currently studying at the University of Wrocław
+- CS student at the University of Wrocław
+- ex.
+PHP at Centra, C++ at Nokia, PHP at LNU